Joel Klein

 Joel Irwin Klein (born October 25, 1946) is an American lawyer and school superintendent.
-He was the Chancellor of the New York City Department of Education, the largest public school system in the United States, from 2002 to 2011.
+He was the chancellor of the New York City Department of Education, the largest public school system in the United States, from 2002 to 2011.
 He previously served as the Assistant Attorney General of the Antitrust Division of the U.S. Department of Justice from 1996 to 2000 during the administration of President Bill Clinton.

 New York magazine ranked Klein as one of the most influential people in public education.
 Klein had never obtained the common formal credentials that one would have to take a leadership role in a public school system, and Klein had a short duration of teaching experience.

 Early life and education

-Klein grew up in New York City and attended public schools, graduating from William Cullen Bryant High School in Queens in 1963.
+Klein grew up in New York City with Jewish heritage and attended public schools, graduating from William Cullen Bryant High School in Queens in 1963.
 He attended Columbia University, graduating magna cum laude and Phi Beta Kappa.
 He received his J.D. degree from Harvard Law School, again graduating magna cum laude, in 1971.
 He then clerked for Chief Judge David L. Bazelon on the United States Court of Appeals for the D.C.
 Circuit from 1973 until 1974, before then clerking for U.S. Supreme Court Justice Lewis Powell.